wolandark/Mitra-Vim/README.md

 },

 ```
-or use your favprite plugin manager.
+or use your favorite plugin manager.

 ### PR & issues are welcomed